-The treatment rooms are placed in the corridors that leads to the reception area and they all have a ‘theme animal’.
+The treatment rooms are placed in the corridors that lead to the reception area and they all have a ‘theme animal’.
 Lemur, Koala, Zebra, etc. The rooms are ‘coded’ with a big picture of the animal (printed on acoustic wall absorbers) and furniture to match the story.
-Post cards with a presentation of the animal are also in the rooms.
+Postcards with a presentation of the animal are also in the rooms.

 A nurse, Petra, expresses that the kids are happy about the rooms!

-Jenny Jernberg from the foundation also has a personal experience.
-Her own son broke his arm and had to go there once – and for him it was a good memory – and he still remembers the room he went to.
+Jenny Jernberg from the foundation also has personal experience.
+Her son broke his arm and had to go there once – and for him, it was a good memory – and he still remembers the room he went to.

 Distraction is important